 The reading in the volumetric analysis which differs by less than 0.05ml is known as concordant readings.

 What is the difference between endpoint and equivalence point?

 A titration equivalence point relates to a point where the added titrant is chemically equal to the sample analyte.
-On the other side, Endpoint is a point where the color of the indicator changes.
+On the other side, Endpoint is a point where the colour of the indicator changes.

 What is normal solution in the quantitative analysis?

-A standard solution includes one solution equal per liter of solution.
+A standard solution includes one solution equal per litre of solution.
 An appropriate for acid-base reactions is the quantity of a reactant that can generate or eat a mole of hydrogen ions using the concept of Brønsted-Lowry.